DBUPDGEN

 These are update scripts generated without the -patch switch.

-Version of Projects
+Version of Subsystems

-For these scripts DBUPDGEN has two versions to play with for each subsystem.
-If you specified -VSS, this is from-version and to-version that you specified on the command line.
-If you specified -config, then from-version and to-version on the command line gives the from- and to-version for each subsystem, through the config-file, according to the rules for version-designators on the config-file page.
+If you specified ‑config, then from-version and to-version on the command line gives the from- and to-labels for each subsystem through the config-file, according to the rules for version specifications on the config-file page.
+In this case, there are a few more possibilities:

-Determining if a File Has Changed
+Determining whether a File Has Changed

-Include-Files
+Include-Files and Similar

 Assembly Files